 In comparison to Charles de Gaulle, Paris Orly is smaller.
 It only has two terminals, but this is actually a blessing in disguise for passengers.
 Paris Orly is generally much less crowded than Paris Charles de Gaulle, and average delays for flights and security checks are shorter.

-It is also closer to the centre of the city, which means that public transport connection times are slightly shorter.
+It is also closer to the center of the city, which means that public transport connection times are slightly shorter.
 However, it is outdone by Paris Charles de Gaulle when it comes to the frequency of transport connections throughout the day and night.

 If you’re staying in the south of the city then Orly should definitely be your first choice.
 Likewise, if you are staying in the North, Paris Charles de Gaulle is your best bet simply for convenience.